PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Where You DON'T Need Lake Permits:

-• Natural lakes (Lake Wawasee, Lake James, Lake Michigan)
+• Natural lakes including Lake Wawasee, Lake James, and Lake Freeman

-• Rivers and streams (including the Ohio River)
+• Rivers and streams including the Wabash, Ohio, and Tippecanoe Rivers

 • Municipal park lakes